FontBureau/TypeRoof/docs/planning/videoproof-contextual/rewrite-plan.md

 **Rationale**: The user gets direct access to the pattern language (`$1`, `$2` syntax).
 Power users can write kerning patterns directly.

+### 10. SimpleCharsSelectorModel Uses CharGroupsListModel

+**Decision**: Replace `keys` (list of bare key strings) + `extended` (single boolean) on `SimpleCharsSelectorModel` with `charGroups` (`CharGroupsListModel`).

+**Rationale**: `CharGroupModel` is already the right shape for "pick some chars from char groups" — which is exactly what a selector leaf does.
+Each charGroup carries its own `options`, `extended`, `customText`, `customSeparator`.
+This reuses the full `UICharGroupContainer` + `UITypeDrivenList` UI machinery.
+Selectors don't need font info — chars are already font-filtered upstream before reaching the selector.

+### 11. Template Compilation from Flat Property Paths

+**Decision**: Reconstruct template from the broom wagon's flat `propertyValuesMap`, following the `getColorFromPropertyValuesMap` / `getDimensionFromPropertyValuesMap` patterns.

+**Rationale**: The broom wagon walks the model tree and produces flat paths like `generic/template/defaultPattern`, `generic/template/rules/0/pattern`, `generic/template/rules/0/selector/instance/charGroups/0/options`, etc.
+`compileTemplateFromPropertyValuesMap` probes these paths to reconstruct the compiled template with rules, selector tests, and pattern parts arrays.

 ---

 ## Architecture